alexrp/augmentrex/README.md

 Core features include:

 * [EasyHook](https://easyhook.github.io)-based injection into the game process.
-* Plugins can be written in any managed language (C#, F#, etc).
+* Custom commands and reloadable plugins can be written in any managed language.
-* Core APIs and commands for reading, writing, and disassembling memory.
+* Core APIs and commands for manipulating game memory and global hot keys.
+* Built-in `OutputDebugString()` listener for game output.
 * Automatic detection and launching of the game.

-Core plugins include:
+Custom commands included with the core:

 * `patch-long-ray-vm`: Disables the game's ray casting engine, fixing the vast majority of frame rate issues (commonly known as the 1 FPS bug).
+* `patch-cc-agent`: Disables the game's capsule-capsule collision agent, fixing frame rate issues for certain skills (e.g. Blademaster's Whirlwind).

+Plugins included with the core:

+* `simple-test`: Just a simple a plugin that outputs a message on startup and shutdown.

-(Developers can use those plugins as examples for implementing a plugin.)
+(Developers can use these as examples for implementing custom commands and plugins.)

 ## Usage

 Simply launch `Augmentrex.exe`.
-If the game is open, Augmentrex will attach to that process; otherwise, it will locate the game directory via Steam and launch it from there.
+Augmentrex will locate the game executable via Steam and launch it for you, then attach to the game process.

-Once the game is open, you can type `patch-long-ray-vm` in the Augmentrex console window to toggle the 1 FPS fix.
+Once the game is open, you can type `patch-long-ray-vm` and/or `patch-cc-agent` to toggle those patches (even during gameplay).

 Advanced users can have a look in `Augmentrex.exe.config` if they wish to change configuration values.
+Here are some values you might be interested in changing:

+* `gamePath`: If Augmentrex cannot locate the game executable via Steam, you can set this value explicitly.
+For example, on my system, I would set this to `C:\Program Files (x86)\Steam\steamapps\common\HELLGATE_London\bin\Hellgate_sp_x86.exe`.
+* `gameArguments`: Any command line arguments to pass to the game.
+I personally dislike the keyboard hook the game does to disable the Win key, so I would leave `-nokeyhooks` here.
+* `gameConsoleEnabled` and `debugListenerEnabled`: You can set these to `False` if you are not interested in debug output from the game process.
+* `disabledPlugins`: This can be used to disable individual plugins without removing the files from the Augmentrex directory.
+* `runCommands`: You can use this to run commands at startup.
+For example, you could set it to
+  `patch-cc-agent; patch-long-ray-vm; key --add -s F1 patch-long-ray-vm` to enable `patch-cc-agent` and `patch-long-ray-vm` at startup and set a Shift+F1 key binding to toggle `patch-long-ray-vm`.

 ## Known Issues

-The `patch-long-ray-vm` plugin has a few side effects to be aware of:
+The `patch-long-ray-vm` command has a few side effects to be aware of:

 * You can see portal names and enemy nameplates through terrain.
-* Collision detection for ranged attacks will be non-functional, allowing both you and certain enemy types to attack through terrain.
+* Collision detection for ranged attacks will be non-functional, allowing both you and certain enemy types to attack through some types of terrain.
 * Enemy corpses will often just vanish when they die, or less frequently, end up in weird poses.
 * Certain bosses (Ash and Oculis, possibly others) rely on ray casting for some of their attacks.
-You have to toggle the plugin off before you engage these bosses, or you will not be able to kill them.
+You have to toggle the command off before you engage these bosses, or you will not be able to kill them.

-Also, just a note to clear up any potential confusion: There are other frame rate issues in the game.
-This plugin does not currently address those.
-One other instance that I am aware of is when you kill a pack of Fellbore enemies instantly when they spawn in.
-This is a completely separate issue that I am still investigating.
+As far as I am aware, the `patch-cc-agent` command has no negative side effects.

 ## Background